 Let this serve as a reminder – conflict is a given.
 It arises in many forms.
 Be it a

 quarrel with a loved one or international discord, differences of opinion are inevitable.
 Conflict, when handled constructively, can leave both individuals and foreign policies in a place of strength.
 When dealt with mindlessly, conflict begets more conflict, leading to distrust, hatred, and war.
-It would seem the choice is obvious, but the 41 and counting nations in armed conflict with one another suggest otherwise.
+It would seem the choice is obvious, but the

 If you’ve never asked yourself before, why Peace X Peace?
 It is because our Global Network is a microcosm of what the world needs to be.
 Our cross-cultural connections deliberately bring people with differences together to celebrate the unfamiliar while actively promoting the commonalities.
 It is through these links that we transform fear and hostility into actions that build harmonious cultures.
 Our law is love.
 And through its practice, a world where sustainable peace exists is no longer just possible – it is inevitable.